11 June 2023

 Distribution franchise

-Manufacturers choosing to distribute their products under a franchise agreement (instead of appointing a distributor) seek exclusive focus from the distributor on marketing their product or service.
+Manufacturers choosing to distribute their products under a franchise agreement (instead of appointing a network of distributors) seek exclusive focus from the distributor on marketing their product or service.
 The franchise model overcomes the need for the manufacturer to set-up and run company owned retail outlets; this risk and management overhead is shared with the franchisees.
 The parent company provides the use of its branded trademark, supplies the products, but not typically an entire system for running a business.
 Product franchises are predominantly large product dealers.
 Typical examples are car dealerships, agricultural and construction equipment (tractors, harvesters, seed drills, bulldozers, excavators etc.), car part suppliers (tires, batteries, exhaust systems), and portable construction or forestry equipment (chainsaws, pressure cleaners, concrete drilling etc.)

 Often the franchisee provides spare parts and servicing which greatly enhances the value proposition but also provide a valuable revenue stream for the franchisee.
 Car dealerships for example make more profit from servicing than from selling the car.